safespring/web/content/en/price.md

 ### GPU Flavors
-Safespring offers several virtual machine options with GPU, both with and without local storage (NVMe).
+GPU instances are designed for workloads that need compute acceleration, such as AI, machine learning, and data analysis.
+The range includes flavors with A2 and H100 NVL, with or without local NVMe storage.
+Learn more about [GPU resources for AI and machine learning](/en/services/machine-learning-ai-gpu-resources/).

 | Product ID               | vCPU | RAM (GB) | Local Disk (GB) | GPU  | Per Hour | Per 30 Days |
 |--------------------------|:----:|:--------:|----------------:|:----:|---------:|------------:|